-This table uses the Adult Social Care Finance Return (ASC-FR)1 returns for 2018/2019 for expenditure data.
+This table uses the Adult Social Care Finance Return (ASC-FR) returns for 2018/2019 for expenditure data.
 The median establishment cost per resident week in long-term residential care for adults aged 18-64 is £826.
+As no new data is available this year we have uprated these figures to 2019/2020 values using the appropriate inflator.

-Costs and unit estimation 2018/2019 value Notes Capital costs A. Buildings and oncosts £108 per resident week Based on the new-build and land requirements for homes for people with mental health problems.
-2 Capital costs have been annuitised over 60 years at a discount rate of 3.5 per cent, declining to 3 per cent after 30 years.
-B. Total local authority expenditure (minus capital) £718 per resident week The median revenue weekly cost estimate (£718) for adults age 18-64 requiring long-term mental health support [using unique identifier: 8713001 (numerator in thousands of pounds), 8713002 (denominator)].
+Costs and unit estimation 2019/2020 value Notes Capital costs A. Buildings and oncosts £109 per resident week Based on the new-build and land requirements for homes for people requiring mental health support.
+Capital costs have been annuitised over 60 years at a discount rate of 3.5 per cent, declining to 3 per cent after 30 years.
+B. Total local authority expenditure (minus capital) £808 per resident week The median revenue weekly cost estimate (£720) for adults age 18-64 requiring long-term mental health support [using unique identifier: 8713001 (numerator in thousands of pounds), 8713002 (denominator)].
 Capital costs have been deducted.
-The mean cost per client per week in the ASC-FR is £7781 after deducting capital costs.
 C. Overheads Social services management and support services (SSMSS) costs are included in ASC-FR expenditure figures, so no additional overheads have been added.
 Other costs D. Personal living expenses £24.90 per week The DWP personal allowance for people in residential care or a nursing home is £24.90.
-3 This has been used as a proxy for personal consumption.
+This has been used as a proxy for personal consumption.
 E. External services No information is available.
 Use of facility by client 365.25 days per year Occupancy 100 per cent No statistics available, therefore 100 per cent occupancy assumed.
 London multiplier See previous volume for information on multipliers